 In general, these assets or disposal groups are recognised at the lower of their carrying amounts or fair values less costs to sell.
-Any impairment loss of a disposal group is firstly attributed to goodwill and then to the remaining assets and liabilities on a proportional basis – with the exception that no loss is attributed to financial assets, deferred tax assets, assets in connection with employee benefits or investment property that continue to be measured according to the Group’s other accounting policies.
-Impairment losses on the first-time classification as held for sale and later profit and loss on remeasurement are recognised in profit or loss.
+Any impairment loss of a disposal group is firstly attributed to goodwill and then to the remaining assets and liabilities on a proportional basis – with the exception that no loss is attributed to financial assets, deferred tax assets, assets in connection with employee benefits or investment property that continues to be measured based on the Group’s other accounting policies.
+Impairment losses on the first-time classification as held for sale and future profit or loss on remeasurement are recognised in the profit for the year.

-As soon as they are classified as held for sale, intangible assets and property, plant and equipment are no longer amortised or depreciated and any investees recognised at equity are no longer recognised at equity.
+As soon as they are classified as held for sale, intangible assets and property, plant and equipment are no longer amortised or depreciated and any investees recognised using the equity method are no longer equity-accounted.